loomnetwork/life/README.md

 Golang WebAssembly VM.
 WebAssembly program written in golang can be run by this VM.

+Implemented Golang Webassembly JS Runtime for the Webassembly VM written by Golang.
+So the VM can run the wasm files built by Golang, instead of only the wasm files built by C/C++ or Rust.

 ## Getting Started

 ### Build the test wasm if you want